logicallysynced/Chromatics/README.md

 * Create alerts for receiving chat messages.
 * Raid Mode for creating special effects when in Raiding instances.
 * Vegas Mode for Gold Saucer.
 (Razer & Logitech devices only at current release).
+* Reactive Weather!
+Set your devices themed to the current in-game weather.
+(Coming in 1.1.4!)
 * Device manager to enable/disable devices in ACT (partially implemented).